defenseunicorns/uds-software-factory/adr/0002-keycloak-gitlab.md

 - More Work: You'll have to write and maintain the code yourself, which can be a lot of work.

 ### Deprovision Users
-Keycloak will be used to de-provision users and manage user access rights, ensuring timely revocation of access when users leave the organization or change roles.
+Users need to be deprovisioned (GitLab user account disabled or deleted) promptly from GitLab when they lose access via Keycloak (Keycloak user account disabled/deleted or removed from a group that gives GitLab access).

+Note: it possible to authenticate to GitLab with Personal Access Tokens (PATs) and SSH keys, these bypass SSO because the user does not login with a browser.
+It is critical to promptly deactivate or delete users from GitLab to terminate access.

+Note: deleted and deactivated users do not consume a license.
+GitLab bills per user active in the past 30 days(?).
+To minimize cost, users should be deactivated promptly.

 #### Automated Deprovisioning via SCIM

 **Pros:**
 - Ensures Timely Revocation of Access: Automatically removes users' access rights as soon as their status changes, improving security.
 - Reduces Manual Workload: Lessens the burden on IT staff by handling the de-provisioning process automatically, minimizing the chance of oversight.
-Supports Real-Time Updates: It can integrate with broader system architectures to ensure updates are processed immediately, keeping user access rights current.
+- Supports Real-Time Updates: It can integrate with broader system architectures to ensure updates are processed immediately, keeping user access rights current.

 **Cons:**
+- Keycloak does not natively support SCIM.
+There are some open source plugins to add support, but they would need review.
 - Requires Careful Configuration: Setting up SCIM to work correctly with GitLab and Keycloak requires careful planning and configuration.
 - Potential for Misconfiguration: Misconfigurations can lead to unauthorized access or the accidental removal of access rights, impacting operations and security.
 - Complexity: Integrating SCIM with existing systems can be complex.